yarnpkg/berry/packages/gatsby/content/advanced/contributing.md

 Once everything is green and a maintainer has reviewed your changes, we'll merge them and a bot will automatically trigger a rebuild of the website and update the `docs` folder 🙂

+## Debugging

+We have a guide to debugging Yarn before opening an issue.
+Please check [the following page](/advanced/debugging) for more details.

 ## Profiling

+> This assumes you have checked out a full clone of the monorepo and are prepared to build.
+If not, see the section on [debugging](/advanced/debugging).

 Run the following command to generate an unminified bundle: